-The following day after the Romanian army had arrived, 47 people were shot in Hîncăuţi, in two mass graves, in one of which 15 dead bodies of Jewish victims remained.
+The day after the Romanian army had arrived, 47 people were shot in Hîncăuţi, in two mass graves, in one of which there remained the dead bodies of 15 Jewish victims.
 [No more information available]

 Do you have additional information regarding a village that you would like to share with Yahad ?